AidanWarner97/pex-site/README.md

 For example, to add a Google section, you'd create something like:
 >`const googleDevices = ["codename", "codename2"];`

-Once you've added this, scroll down to line 49, and copy the section down to line 69.
+Once you've added this, scroll down to around line 49, and copy the section down to, roughly, line 69.
 Then create some space and paste the code you've copied.
 Now, you'll just need to modify that copied code for every occurrence of `xiaomiDevices` to `googleDevices`.